Tongue Recipient Said to Be Doing Well

 ``It’s very unlikely he’ll regain his sense of taste,″ Ewers said. ``But (regaining) feeling and primarily, movement, would be an optimal result.″

-Traditionally, in cases where patients lose their tongues, surgeons remove a piece of their small intestines and graft that onto the tongue stump, the doctors said.
-Such patients are never able to speak clearly or swallow again, however, and must be fed through tubes.
+Traditionally, in cases where patients lose their tongues, surgeons remove a small piece of their small intestines and graft that onto the tongue stump, the doctors said.
+Such patients, however, are never able to speak clearly or swallow again, and must be fed through tubes.

-The donor _ chosen because his blood type and tongue size matched that of the patient _ was then taken off life support.
+The donor _ chosen because his blood type and tongue sized matched that of the 42-year old _ was then taken off life support.

-Ewers said the team of doctors had been preparing for two years to carry out the tongue transplant, but had either lacked a candidate for the operation or an appropriate donor.
+Ewers said the team of doctors had been preparing for two years to carry out the tongue transplant, but had until now either lacked a candidate for the operation or an appropriate donor.